 Because all investment growth is automatically reinvested you’ll increase the powerful compounding benefits of tax... effective investing within the lower tax environment.Read More

 A withdrawal of investment earnings for education purposes is not treated as tax assessable for you, the owner of... the EdSaver.

 Instead, the income will be reported as assessable for the nominated student beneficiary, and they may pay little or even no tax on the assessable amount if their taxable income is below their tax free threshold.

-If you withdraw earnings for non-education purposes, and you have held your Bond for more than 10 years since the... first contribution, you will generally receive a tax-free withdrawal.
-We explain the rules around investment bond withdrawals below.Read More
+If you withdraw earnings for non-education purposes, investment bond rules apply to that withdrawal.
+Importantly,... if you have held your Bond for more than 10 years since the first contribution, you will generally receive a tax-free withdrawal.
+We explain the rules for investment bond withdrawals below.Read More

 Understand the tax benefits of Education Bonds